IbrahimSobh/llms/README.md

 Practical Issue: We do everything in log space to avoid underflow
 $log(p1 × p2 × p3 × p4 ) = log p1 + log p2 + log p3 + log p4$

----

-## Building Classical Language Models:
+### Building Statistical Language Models:

-### Toolkits
+#### Toolkits

 - [SRILM](http://www.speech.sri.com/projects/srilm/) is a toolkit for building and applying statistical language models, primarily for use in speech recognition, statistical tagging and segmentation, and machine translation.
 It has been under development in the SRI Speech Technology and Research Laboratory since 1995.
 - [KenLM](https://kheafield.com/code/kenlm/) is a fast and scalable toolkit that builds and queries language models.

-### N-gram Models

-## Google's N-gram Models Belong to You
+#### N-gram Models

-Google Research has been using word n-gram models for a variety of R&D projects.
+Google's N-gram Models Belong to You: Google Research has been using word n-gram models for a variety of R&D projects.
 [Google N-Gram](https://ai.googleblog.com/2006/08/all-our-n-gram-are-belong-to-you.html) processed 1,024,908,267,229 words of running text and published the counts for all 1,176,470,663 five-word sequences that appear at least 40 times.

 The counts of text from the Linguistics Data Consortium [LDC](https://www.ldc.upenn.edu/) are as follows: